 As BYOD grows in popularity so do the security risks associated with it.
-With the massive growth of mobile devices in businesses over the past few years, the potential for data breaches is also on rising.
-Mobile devices are more vulnerable to theft and can be easily lost if not managed carefully.
+With the massive growth of mobile devices in businesses over the past few years, the potential for data breaches is also rising.
+Mobile gadgets are more vulnerable to theft and can be easily lost if not managed carefully.
 Such a loss or theft can possess a severe threat to your organization – breach of your most valuable corporate data.
 They might contain corporate logins, emails, and other sensitive information.
-So, before the worst things can happen, you should be aware of the ways to track and protect your lost or stolen devices.
+So, before the worst things can happen, you should be aware of the ways to track your lost devices and protect them.

-Your device will have some inbuilt remote tracking features which allow you to track from the web or another device.
+Your gadget will have some inbuilt remote tracking features which allow you to track your lost device from the web or another device.

 Find My Device for Android

-You can use Find My Device to track your lost Android phone, tab or Wear OS watch if you have added a Google account to the device.
+You can use Google’s Find My Device service to track your lost Android phone, tab, or Wear OS watch if you have added a Google account to the device.
 On heading on to the Find My Device site and signing into your Google account, all devices associated with the Google account can be seen on a map to track them.
-You can remotely find, lock or erase the device and play a sound even if it’s set to vibrate or silent.
+You can remotely find, lock, or erase the device and play a sound even if it’s set to vibrate or silent.
 Even if the device’s current location can’t be tracked, it’s last known location can be found with this security service from Google.

 Find My iPhone can be used to get back your lost iPhone, iPad, iPod touch, Mac, Apple Watch or AirPods.
 AirPod or Apple Watch paired with an iPhone will set up themselves while turning on Find My iPhone on the iPhone.
-You can sign into iCloud.com and locate your device on a map, play a sound to find it, use lost mode to lock it or wipe all your data remotely.
+You can sign into your iCloud account and locate your gadget on a map, play a sound to find it, use lost mode to lock it or wipe all your data remotely.
 For iOS 13, iPadOS 13 and macOS Catalina, Find My iPhone and Find My Friends services are integrated into a single app called Find My app.

 Limitations of built-in tools

-- In the case of Windows, Find My Device and Find My Phone works only with Windows 10.
-It must be signed into the lost device using the Admin’s Microsoft account, and the missing device should have the Find My Device or Find My Phone turned on.
+In the case of Windows, Find My Device works only with Windows 10.
+It must be signed into the lost device using the Admin’s Microsoft account, and the missing device should have the Find My Device feature turned on.
 The feature doesn’t work if work or school account is added to the device.

 Configuring location tracking